agda/agda/doc/user-manual/tools/command-line-options.rst

      of the directory structure holding Agda's data files such as core libraries, style files for the backends etc.

+.. option:: --transliterate

+     .. versionadded:: 2.6.3

+     When writing to stdout or stderr Agda will (hopefully) replace code points that are not supported by the current locale or code page by something else, perhaps question marks.

+     This option is not supported when :option:`--interaction` or :option:`--interaction-json` are used, because when those options are used Agda uses UTF-8 when writing to stdout (and when reading from stdin).

 Compilation
 ~~~~~~~~~~~